MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/letstatement.md

 # Let statement

 Let statements bind names to expressions.
-For the rest of the scope where the let statement appears, in a global scope or in a function body scope, the name can be used to refer to its bound value.
+For the rest of the scope, where the let statement appears, the name can be used to refer to its bound value.
+The let statement may be within a global scope or a function body scope.
 If that name was previously bound to another value, the "innermost" let statement binding is used.

 Let statements improve modularity and reuse, since they let you break a potentially complex expression into multiple parts.